- Length of Treatment:1-3 hours

 How Much Does Breast Reduction Cost?

 For many women, the choice to undergo breast reduction surgery is due to medical reasons.
 In these cases, the cost of the procedure may be covered by your health insurance provider.
 To see if the cost of your breast reduction is covered under your health insurance plan, please refer to the requirements of your provider.
 Most providers require documentation of the long-term negative effects of overly large breasts.
 Patients are typically required to obtain pre-authorization before scheduling their breast reduction.
-If you need assistance navigating your health insurance benefits, please contact a knowledgeable member of our staff today.
 If the price of breast reduction surgery is not covered by your health insurance provider, our office provides flexible plastic surgery financing options that can help you pay for the procedure in a manner that fits comfortably within your budget.

 If you would like to learn more about breast reduction, please contact our office to schedule your consultation.View More Before & After Photos